 - Interview methods also have a deeper validity and originality since the employer tries to probe through the candidate to get some valued remarks and information about what they think about the company and how a third person sees the company as.

-- Interview questions also gives the employer to know what all expectations the respondent has towards the company
+- Interview questions also give the employer to know what all expectations the respondent has towards the company

-- The respondent steers the course of the interview in case of structured and unstructured interview.
+- The respondent steers the course of the interview in case of a structured and unstructured interview.